evan-fannin/Boston-Housing-Price-Predictor/README.md

 # Boston-Housing-Price-Predictor
 This is a humble, albeit end-to-end project that I made to increase my knowledge about training and deploying machine learning models.
 It is a Flask app that, given a set of input parameters describing a given neighborhood in Boston, returns the median house price, using the prediction of a linear regression model.
 The Boston dataset is available directly through scikit-learn, as well as from the UCI Machine Learning Repository.

-Once downloaded the app can be called from the command line.
+Once downloaded the app can be called from the command line using a python environment with numpy and flask installed.
 Simply navigate to the parent directory and type:
 ```
 python script.py
 ```